cgarciae/karma/README.md

 The added benefit of this is that views become configurable without depending on local storage or static variables, is in turn is very important to keep a system testable.

+##### Pub/Sub System
+All `Presenters` integrate a pub/sub system that enables the comunication between entites on different branches and levels in the dependency hierachy.
+Its a simple yet powerfull message passing mechanism on channels by topic where any `Presenter` can subscribe and broadcast.
+By convention the top level application is used as the main channel.

 ##### Folder Structure + Conventions
 As many MVC frameworks, Karma tries to keep the developers sane by stablishing conventions.
 Among these conventions are the folder structure, concepts (presenters, controllers, services, etc), code organization, a configuration mechanism (dev, prod, test environments).